Rompers (video game): Release

 At the time of its release, Rompers was never ported to any home video game consoles nor given an official North American release, possibly due to one of the enemies, Fumajime Pyokorin, being involved in drug use, and the Japanese voice samples; the game's soundtrack was released in two compilation discs known as Namco Video Game Graffiti Volume 5, and Namco Video Game Graffiti Volume 6, which included soundtracks for other Namco games as well.

-The first official home conversion of the game was in Namco Museum Encore, the series' only Japanese-exclusive installment (which also featured Wonder Momo and was released on the PlayStation.
-In 2009, Rompers went on to appear on the Wii's Japanese Virtual Console market.
+The first official home conversion of the game was in Namco Museum Encore, the series' only Japanese-exclusive installment which also featured Wonder Momo and was released on the PlayStation.
+In 2009, Rompers was released on the Wii's Virtual Console in Japan.

-Rompers finally got its first official Western release in June 2018, as one of the 31 titles included in Pac-Man's Pixel Bash.
-Three years later, in March 2021, the second Western appearance came as one of the twelve titles included on the Namco Legacy Edition arcade cabinet from Arcade1Up.
-On September 15, 2022, the third Western appearance also occurred as part of the Arcade Archives series by Hamster Corporation for the PlayStation 4 and Nintendo Switch.
+Hamster Corporation released the game outside Japan for the first time, excluding physical arcade machines, as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4.

 Reception

 In Japan, Game Machine listed Rompers on their March 15, 1989 issue as being the seventh most-successful table arcade game of the year.